SecuraBV/Timeroast/README.md

 I currently have not implemented a convenient `trustroast.py` script that will automatically enumerate trusts and fetch tickets.
 However, this can easily be achieved with [Rubeus](https://github.com/GhostPack/Rubeus) in the way described in the blog post.
 I did add a simple script which converts Rubeus' output format into something you can slot into Hashcat:

-- `kirbi_to_hashcat.py`: converts a Kerberos ticket (referall/trust, service, ticket-granting, etc.) that is encoded as a base64 KRB_CRED structure into a Hashcat format.
-Hash types 13100, 19600, 19700 (RC-4 and AES tickets) are supported.
+- `kirbi_to_hashcat.py`: converts a Kerberos ticket (referal/trust, service, ticket-granting, etc.) that is encoded as a base64 KRB_CRED structure into a Hashcat format.
+Hash types 13100, 19600, 19700 (i.e. RC-4 and AES tickets) are supported.